IWW hall vandalized by patriotic rioters in Pioneer Square on July 18, 1913

 Given historical hindsight, the article was also clearly based on fabrication.
-Eyewitness testimonies gathered by Seattle police and later published in the Seattle Post-Intelligencer showed that no Wobblies or anarchists had been present during the fistfight in Pioneer Square, and that the soldiers and sailors had in fact instigated the melee.
+Eyewitness testimonies gathered by Seattle police and later published in The Seattle Post-Intelligencer (and subsequently in the Congressional Record) showed that no Wobblies or anarchists had been present during the fistfight in Pioneer Square, and that the soldiers and sailors had in fact instigated the melee.
 Secretary Josephus, meanwhile, denied having said any unkind words about Cotterill or the IWW that evening.

 While no one was gravely harmed that night, the political aftermath for local leftists would be damaging indeed, as anti-IWW and pro-war sentiment would only increase within Seattle’s mainstream media and politics over the next several years — especially during World War I.